 When does a breach of the Duty of Care occur?

-Breach Caused the Injury – The claimant must prove, on the balance of probabilities, that the defendant’s breach of duty caused the harm and that the harm would not have occurred “but for” the negligence of the defendant.
+Proving the case – If an accident occurs, to get compensation the contractor (civil case) must prove, on the balance of probabilities, that the defendant’s breach of duty caused the harm and that the harm would not have occurred “but for” the negligence of the employer.

-Contributory Negligence – Contributory negligence arises when the claimants own carelessness, or disregard for personal safety, contributes to the injury or loss which arises partly because of the claimants own fault and partly because of the fault of another (the defendant).
+Contributory Negligence – Contributory negligence arises when the contractors own carelessness, or disregard for personal safety, contributes to the injury or loss which arises partly because of the contractors own fault and partly because of the fault of another (the employer).

-Damages recoverable in respect of the claim will be reduced to the extent the court thinks is fair having regard to the claimant’s share of responsibility for the damage.
+Damages recoverable in respect of the claim will be reduced to the extent the court thinks is fair having regard to the contractor’s share of responsibility for the damage.

-Vicarious Liability – In general terms vicarious liability is a legal liability imposed on one person making them liable for torts committed by another.
+Vicarious Liability – In general terms vicarious liability is a legal liability imposed on one person making them liable for negligence committed by another.

-With regard to a personal injury claim for an accident in the workplace if an employee, acting in the course of normal employment injures another employee the employer will be held vicariously liable for the losses incurred.
+With regard to a personal injury claim for an accident in the workplace if an employee, acting in the course of normal employment injures a contractor the employer can be held vicariously liable for the losses incurred.

 What does the HSE advise on how to manage contractors?